RULES & REGULATIONS

 - All races will be held on Dow’s Lake at 1001 Queen Elizabeth Drive, Ottawa, ON.

-- The course will consist of five lanes, each lane being six metres in width, and will be marked with pylons and flags at the start and finish lines.
+- The course will consist of seven lanes and will be marked with flags at the start and finish lines.
 Lane number 1 will be the lane closest to the Officials/Announcers Tent.

 - Each boat will race in its appropriately numbered lane.